Honduras travel advice

 Local authorities periodically declare a state of emergency in various municipalities to fight against gang-related crime and extortion.

-While a state of emergency is in effect, security forces have increased rights to conduct searches, seizures and detain persons of interest.
+While a state of emergency is in effect, security forces have increased rights to restrict freedom of movement, conduct searches, make seizures and detain persons of interest.

 If you are travelling in an area where a state of emergency is in effect: